mjswensen/mjswensen.com/blog/_posts/2021-03-15-creating-compound-components-in-react-and-angular.md

 # How to implement compound components

 First, make sure a compound component is the appropriate API design.
 Like any programming paradigm, compound components come with their fair share of tradeoffs.
-Generally, any pattern where there is implicit shared state — or behavior that is “magical” or not easily discoverable — can cause headaches down the road if not designed with utmost care.
+Generally, any pattern where there is implicit shared state — or behavior that is "magical" or not easily discoverable — can cause headaches down the road if not designed with utmost care.

 Some questions to ask yourself before designing a compound component are: